-“I haven’t had a smile off my face yet … It feels like basically the entire athletic community here, in Truckee and and every place that I’ve played or anyone that knows me, has reached out,” Dvoracek said Tuesday.
+“I haven’t had a smile off my face yet … It feels like basically the entire athletic community here, in Truckee and and every place that I’ve played, has reached out,” Dvoracek said Tuesday.
 “It’s been easily the best 24 hours.”

 Dvoracek was selected Monday after participating in a three-day tryout from Feb.
 21-23 at the U.S. Olympic Training Center in Colorado Springs.
 The tryout included training sessions with the U.S. National team, including head coach Karch Kiraly.

 “I felt pretty consistent throughout the whole thing, just like I played my normal volleyball,” Dvoracek said.
 “It was definitely hard being at 6,200 feet coming from sea level.
 I was out of breath a lot quicker than I wanted to be.”

 From 204 student-athletes representing 94 collegiate programs, Dvoracek was selected to train alongside the U.S. National team before they head to the 2020 Tokyo Summer Olympics.
 Dvoracek was Cal Poly’s only representative.